 'This is the perfect resource to help you to start thinking about baking real bread for your community.
 The book is full of inspiration and insights, and with enough factual content to make you feel confident about putting your own ideas into practice.'

-Knead to Know is republished by Grub Street on 1 June 2013 and will be available (RRP £15) from all good bookshops (as they say) from 1 June 2013.
+Knead to Know was republished by Grub Street on 1 June 2013, has been reprinted many times since, and (as they say) is still available from all good bookshops.

 Help your highstreet!

-If you don't buy it from us (though we'd like you to as more of your cash will go to the Campaign) then please support your local economy by ordering from a small, independent, local bookshop, rather than (say) a large online retailer that perhaps doesn't pay as much tax as might seem fair and almost certainly won't be reinvesting a penny in your local community, or a supermarket.
+If you don't buy it from us (though we'd like you to as more of your cash will go to the Campaign) then please support your local economy by ordering from a small, independent, local bookshop, rather than a supermarket, or a large online retailer that perhaps doesn't pay as much tax as might seem fair considering its whacking gread profits, and might well not be reinvesting a penny in your local community...

 Below are the stockists of the original 2011 edition.
 To find out whether is any still has copies available and how they are selling it ( e.g. by mail order, in a shop/mill/bakery or as part of the price of a course), please contact the stockist in question.